mclarkson/obdi-aws-ec2lib/README.md

 Each REST end-point uses authentication information saved in a per-environment json capability object.
 Clients do not send AWS credentials to REST end-points.
-Ensure that a json object named 'AWS_ACCESS_KEY_ID_1' is present for the environment, and that it contains at least:
+Ensure that a json object named 'AWS_ACCESS_KEY_ID_1' is present for the environment, and that it contains at least the two keys, aws_access_key_id and aws_secret_access_key, for example:
 ```
-{"aws_access_key_id":"AB...2Q","aws_secret_access_key":"wT...qdS"}
+{"aws_access_key_id":"ABASDFASDF2Q","aws_secret_access_key":"wTR8fyD8ryqdS"}
 ```
-When an environment has an AWS_ACCESS_KEY_ID_1 capability, that is all that is required to use all REST api functions.
+Only an AWS_ACCESS_KEY_ID_1 capability is required in an environment to use all the REST api functions listed below.

 ## REST End Points